dengxian-xreal/xreal.github.io/versioned_docs/version-3.0.0/07_Input and Interactions/Controller/Input.md

 2. **Edit Input Actions**
    - Double-click the `XRI Default Input Actions` asset to open the Input Actions editor. ⚠️我们应该是用的默认的
    - Add input actions for controllers and headsets.
 For example, create an `Action Map` called `XRController` and add actions such as `Select`, `Activate`, `UIPress`, etc.
-3. **Generate C# Class**
-   - In the Input Actions editor, click `Generate C# Class` and name the class, for example, `XREALInputActions`.
-   - The generated C# script will appear in the Project window.

 ### Configuring Controller Input